futuristic-guy/Audio_And_Vedio_Recorder/README.md

 <h4>Functionality : </h4>
-<p>User can record audio , while recording can pause and resume the vedio.
-After Recording is Completed can play the Recorded Audio.
+<p>User can record audio , while recording can pause and resume the audio.
+After Recording is Completed, User can play the Recorded Audio.
 User can Record the Video and Can play it.
 </p>